gravitational/teleport/rfd/0059-search-based-access-requests.md

 ### Access Requests RBAC Edge-Cases

-A user could find several different types of resources `label: a` and `label: b`.
+A user could find and request access to several different types of resources, some with `label: a` others with `label: b`.
 Access to resource `label: a` can be granted by users having role `a`.
 Access to resource `label: b` can be granted by users having role: `b`.
 In this case both users with role `a` and role `b` have to approve access for the request to be